 We, people from communities and countries around the world, ask you – what do you stand for?
 Do you stand for the greedy, reckless, and deadly business practices of Big Polluters that have driven us to the brink of extinction?
 Or do you stand for a world where the people in your communities can thrive and where we protect and nurture the planet that is our only home?

 1. No more writing the rules.

 Big Polluters must not be granted access to climate policymaking.
 This allows them to continue to unduly influence, weaken, and undermine the global response to climate change, and it’s why we are on the brink of extinction.
 The United Nations Framework Convention on Climate Change must urgently establish an Accountability Framework to end this corporate capture.
-As an immediate next step, beginning with COP27, all participants must be required to publicly disclose and declare their interests.
+As an immediate next step, all participants must be required to publicly disclose and declare their interests.
 People deserve to know who is at the policymaking table, and what their real agenda is.

 2. No more bankrolling climate action.

 No Big Polluter partnership or sponsorships of climate talks or climate action.
 Not now.
 Not ever.
 Major polluters must not be allowed to greenwash themselves and literally buy their way out of culpability for a crisis they have caused.
 Already, two major polluters have been named as COP27 partners- Coca-Cola, the world’s largest plastics polluter and a major political blocker of action; and Microsoft, the world’s largest tech partner to the oil and gas industry.
 The UNFCCC will always fail to deliver so long as this is deemed acceptable.